-How to actually enjoy American Football this Super Bowl
+How to actually enjoy American football this Super Bowl

 “It’s healthy for each couple to have their own thing.
 This creates personal growth.
 It’s also healthy for couples to have a shared interest.
 This creates bonding.
 It’s always wise to have autonomy.
 Healthy relationships incorporate two interdependent people,” she says.
 “Neither are codependent, and both individuals have their own lives and interests while also merging their time and joint interests together.”

-Whether I manage to embrace the tight ends or not, this Super Bowl I will endeavor to at least enjoy the enjoyment of those around me.
+Whether I manage to embrace the tight ends or not, this Super Bowl I will try to at least enjoy the enjoyment of those around me.
 And when I check my watch for the third time in five minutes, I will remember my boyfriend’s earnest response to why he loves this sport.

 Join our commenting forum